-Institutional charges to students who have completed less than 60% of the period of attendance whether of not the student paticipates in Title IV programs are calculated as follows.
+Institutional charges to students who have completed less than 60% of the period of attendance whether or not the student participates in Title IV programs are calculated as follows:

-The percentage for the pro rata refund under California law is based on the number of days student attended or was scheduled to aatend prior to withdrawal divided by the nuber of days in the program.
-Funds applied to charges for non-refundable fees and distributed books and supplies are not refunded.
+the percentage for the pro rata refund per California law equals the number of days student attended or was scheduled to attend prior to withdrawal divided by the number of days in the program.
+Funds applied to charges for non-refundable fees, distributed, used books and used supplies are not refunded.